LiaPlayground/Symposium-on-International-Teaching-2021/README.md

 ![Wikipedia](./pic/HistoryWikipedia.png "Wikipedia Version history of _Federal Republic of Germany_")

     --{{2}}--
+Wikipedia has a different approach that is much closer to the OER idea.
 The German entry for "Federal Republic of Germany" looked back on 15850 changes in May 2019.
 3928 users have contributed to this.
 Wikipedia thus ensures the timeliness and quality of the data stock.
 But where is the key to success?
 Wikipedia stores the entire history of a document.
-This makes it possible to reconstruct changes, to merge versions, and thus, to eliminate errors very easy.
+This makes it possible to reconstruct changes, to merge versions, and thus, to discuss or eliminate errors very easy.

 ---